California’s law on grand theft defines grand theft as the intentional taking away of the property of another

 If you were wrongfully accused of taking something, but you did not do so, or did not intent to do so, your criminal defense attorney will ensure to thoroughly investigate the evidence in your favor and to try to show that you were framed, set up, or just plainly wrongfully blamed for something you did not do.

-Grand theft can be charged either as a misdemeanor or felony offense.
+Grand theft is a wobbler offense which means it can be charged either as a misdemeanor or felony offense.
 The level of the penalty depends on the facts of the case and your criminal history.

 For people arrested for grand theft and facing charges, an important distinction in your case will be whether the charges are filed by the prosecution as a misdemeanor or felony which can also distinguish if the case is filed by the district attorneys office or the city attorney if your city has both offices.
 The district attorneys office typically handle felonies and the city attorneys office handle misdemeanors.
 Some jurisdiction only have a district attorneys office which handles both.